-Since its inception in 2003, WordPress has gone from a very simple blog tool written in PHP to a fully fledged content platform that runs tens of millions of self-hosted websites around the world.
+Since its inception in 2003, WordPress has gone from a very simple blog tool written in PHP to a fully-fledged content platform that runs tens of millions of self-hosted websites around the world.
 Do you have an idea for a website?
 Well, here are some types of WordPress websites you can build – maybe it’s the solution for you?

 11 types of WordPress websites:

-1. Personal / business blog
+1. Personal/business blog

 Most people think of blogs when someone says WordPress websites.
 So it goes without saying that WordPress is one of the best blogging platforms around.
 It’s great for either a business or personal blog with a large range of plugins and themes to choose from to enhance the readability and user-friendliness of the blog.
+Once you’ve got it up and running, there are lots of ways you can get traffic to your blog.

-2. Business website
+2. Business WordPress websites

 The first evolution WordPress made was to become more of a content management system (CMS) that allows for pages of content to be managed instead of just a blog.
 This meant that businesses could now make use of WordPress for their main website.
 What set WordPress apart from other CMSes was the user experience.
 This allowed staff and employees to make changes to content quickly and easily.